PrizVideo/PrizVideo-Main/README.md

 ![GitHub license](https://img.shields.io/github/license/PrizVideo/PrizVideo-Main)
 ![GitHub last commit](https://img.shields.io/github/last-commit/PrizVideo/PrizVideo-Main)

-Welcome to PrizVideo, the premier online video broadcasting platform designed to offer an ad-free viewing experience.
-Our advanced algorithm ensures you receive high-quality video recommendations tailored to your preferences.
+PrizVideo is a simple, privacy-based, ad-free video platform focused on making watching and sharing videos feel easy again.
+No clutter, no distractions.
+Just content.

 ## Watch Without Hassle

-Enjoy watching, liking, and commenting on videos without the need for an account.
-To upload videos, a free account is required.
-During the beta stage, please email us to join.
-We will respond with an access code to activate your account.
+You can watch, like, and comment on videos without creating an account.
+If you want to upload videos, make watchlists, or use the cooler functions of PrizVideo, you’ll need a free account.

+Right now we’re in beta, so access is invite-only.
+Just send us an email and we’ll reply with a code to get you set up.

 ## Organization Accounts

-Organizations can request an "Organization Account" by contacting us via email.
-Upon verification, we will provide access and instructions on utilizing your account.
+If you’re running a group, brand, or team, you can request an Organization Account.
+Reach out by email, and once we verify you, we’ll walk you through the setup.

 ## Easy Video Embedding

-Our video player can be easily embedded into any website.
-Click the options button on the right, select "Embed Video," and copy the provided HTML code.
+Want to use PrizVideo on your own site?
+No problem.
+Open the video options, click “Embed Video,” and copy the HTML snippet.
+You don't need to worry about anything, it’s ready to go.

 ### Embedding Guide

-[Coming Soon - A detailed guide on embedding videos]
+Coming soon.

-## Advanced Search with Orbito 2.0
+## Search (Orbito 2.0)

-PrizVideo's search engine, Orbito 2.0, delivers precise video search results, enhancing your PrizVideo experience.
+Our search system, Orbito 2.0, is built to help you find the videos you actually want fast and without the usual noise.